-El Carmen is a private trans-boundary conservation area—encompassing deserts, grasslands, forests, and other biodiversity rich ecosystems—located along the border between Mexico and the United States.
+El Carmen is a private trans-boundary conservation area —encompassing deserts, grasslands, forests and other biodiversity rich ecosystems— located along the border between Mexico and the United States of America.

 Among one of the five great wilderness ecosystems of the world, El Carmen is home to more than 1,500 species of plants, 289 species of birds, 78 species of mammals, and 80 types of reptiles and amphibians.
 The area is considered a global hotspot for biodiversity protection and is recognized as a trans-boundary ecosystem of global importance.